Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/04-parallelizing-the-data-path.md

 ## Overview

-We've made some big gains in our overall system throughput, but the bottleneck is now very clearly the accelerator itself.
-Remember that there are two axes on which we can optimize a design: we can throw more resources at a problem to solve it faster, which is bound by **Amdahl's Law**, or we can do more fundamental operations in parallel following **Gustafson's Law**.
+We have made some big gains in our overall system throughput, but the bottleneck is now very clearly the accelerator itself.
+Remember, that there are two axes on which we can optimize a design: we can throw more resources at a problem to solve it faster, which is bound by **Amdahl's Law**, or we can do more fundamental operations in parallel following **Gustafson's Law**.

-In this case we'll try optimizing along the axis of Amdahl's Law.
+In this case, we will try optimizing along the axis of Amdahl's Law.
 Up until now our accelerator has been following basically the same algorithm as the CPU, performing one 32-bit addition on each clock tick.
-But, because the CPU has a significantly faster clock (and has the advantage of not having to transfer the data over PCIe) it's always been able to beat us.
-Now it's time to turn the tables.
+But, because the CPU has a significantly faster clock (and has the advantage of not having to transfer the data over PCIe®) it is always been able to beat us.
+Now it is time to turn the tables.

 Our DDR controller natively has a 512-bit wide interface internally.
-If we parallelize the data flow in the accelerator, that means we'll be able to process 16 array elements per clock tick instead of one.
+If we parallelize the data flow in the accelerator, that means we will be able to process 16 array elements per clock tick instead of one.
 So, we should be able to get an instant 16x speed-up by just vectorizing the input.

 ## Key Code

-In this example, if we continue to focus on the host software and treat the kernel as a black box we wind up with code that's essentially identical to the code from Example 3.
+In this example, if we continue to focus on the host software and treat the kernel as a black box, we wind up with code that is essentially identical to the code from Example 3.
 All we need to do is change the kernel name from `vadd` to `wide_vadd`.

-Since the code is the same, this is a good opportunity to introduce another concept of working with memory in XRT and OpenCL.
-On the Alveo Data Center accelerator cards we have four memory banks available, and while it isn't necessary with these simple accelerators you may find that you wish to spread operations among them to help maximize the bandwidth available to each of the interfaces.
-For our simple vector addition example, just for illustration purposes we've used the topology shown here:
+Since the code is the same, this is a good opportunity to introduce another concept of working with memory in Xilinx Runtime (XRT) and OpenCL™.
+On the AMD Alveo™ Data Center accelerator cards we have four memory banks available, and while it is not necessary with these simple accelerators, you might find that you wish to spread operations among them to help maximize the bandwidth available to each of the interfaces.
+For our simple vector addition example, just for illustration purposes, we have used the topology shown here:

 ![Wide VADD Memory Connectivity](./images/04_parallizing_the_data_path.jpg)

 What we gain by doing this is the ability to perform high-bandwidth transactions simultaneously with different external memory banks.
-Remember, long bursts are generally better for performance than many small reads and writes, but you can't fundamentally perform two operations on the memory at the same time.
+Remember, long bursts are generally better for performance than many small reads and writes, but you cannot fundamentally perform two operations on the memory at the same time.

-It's easy enough to specify the hardware connectivity via command line switches, but when we want to actually transfer buffers down to the hardware we need to specify which memories to use for XRT.
-Xilinx accomplishes this by way of an extension to the standard OpenCL library, using a struct `cl_mem_ext_ptr_t` in combination with the buffer allocation flag `CL_MEM_EXT_PTR_XILINX`.
-In the code that looks like this:
+It is easy enough to specify the hardware connectivity via command line switches, but when we want to actually transfer buffers down to the hardware, we need to specify which memories to use for XRT.
+AMD accomplishes this by way of an extension to the standard OpenCL library, using a struct `cl_mem_ext_ptr_t` in combination with the buffer allocation flag `CL_MEM_EXT_PTR_XILINX`.
+In the code, that looks like this:

 ```cpp
 // Declare physical memory bank connectivity